 The oldest way to lubricate catheters is to use K-Y jelly packets on dry catheters.

+An alternative to the dry catheter is the pre-lubed catheter, and right now there are two main types on the market: the hydrophilic catheter and the silicone-oil-coated catheter.
 The hydrophilic catheter has a polymer coating that becomes smooth and slippery when it comes into contact with water.
 This kind of catheter comes packaged with a sterile water pouch that can be broken before use, lubricating the catheter.
 Since the hydrophilic catheter needs to be soaked in water, it’s likely to drip water on you while you are using it.

 The silicone-oil-coated catheter, on the other hand, is an oil, so it doesn’t drip.
 It is medically inert (it would not react with any chemicals in your body), and it has antimicrobial properties—the ability to kill microorganisms such as bacteria and fungi.
 The silicone-oil-coated catheter provides excellent lubrication and is an exciting innovation within the catheter industry.

 When you are choosing a catheter, you have a lot of choices, so think about how you want the catheter to fit into your life.
 Maybe you want it to take up as little space as possible in your already crowded bags?
 Maybe you don’t want people to see it and immediately recognize it to be a catheter?
 And maybe you want it to fit into your back pocket when you go to a public restroom?
 If discretion is a concern, you might want to opt for a catheter that is compact, lightweight, and tastefully packaged.

 Look for a catheter with an easy-to-open design—such as a hoop that you can easily hold on to while opening the catheter package, and with an easy-to-insert design—a plastic sleeve surrounding the tube.

 If you have insurance, determine if you are covered for catheters by reading over your insurance policy, contacting your insurance representative, or call us at +1 (888) 933-2284, and we will find out for you!